Financial-Times/n-profile-ui/README.md

 [UpdateOnSave](https://github.com/Financial-Times/n-profile-ui/blob/HEAD/src/js/client/update-on-save.ts) - helpers to validate and extract consent values to be merged into a form payload.

 [ConsentMessage](https://github.com/Financial-Times/n-profile-ui/blob/HEAD/src/js/client/message.ts) - a simple helper class to show / hide a message on a consent form.

+### Information on build

+When migrating to toolkit, we observed that webpack is ran with the tests on CI.
+It seems like its goal is to compile the sass files on the project.
+We replaced it with the webpack plugin.
+So we have both rollup used for the build in general and webpack for the sass files.
+Would be worth re-validating is that's needed.